freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

       analyze any plaintext information that resides in RAM.

--  A physical seizure of, and access to, the admin's Tails persistent volume, password database, and two-factor authentication device will allow the attacker to access both servers and the *Journalist Interface*.
+-  A physical seizure of, and access to, the admin's Tails persistent volume, password database, and *Two-Factor Authentication* device will allow the attacker to access both servers and the *Journalist Interface*.

 What compromise of the admin's property can surrender